EagleW/Stage-wise-Fine-tuning/README.md

 ### Finetuning

 #### Finetuning with 2-stage pre-training
-You can finetune your own model by running `finetune_*_all.sh` in `src` folder.
+You can finetune your model by running `finetune_*_all.sh` in the `src` folder.
 For example, if you want to test t5_large, you can run
 ```
 ./finetune_t5_large_all.sh
 ```

 #### Finetuning without Wikipedia pre-training
-Similarly, you can finetune your own model by running `finetune_*_alone.sh` in `src` folder.
+Similarly, you can finetune your own model by running `finetune_*_alone.sh` in the `src` folder.
 For example, if you want to test t5_large, you can run
 ```
 ./finetune_t5_large_alone.sh
 ```